skellis46/slipbox/this body.md

 Being in our bodies

 An alternative to Bill Bryson
-A safe body
+The safe body
-Moving body
+The moving body
-An unknown body
+The unknown body
-A changing body
+The changing body
-A knowing body
+The knowing body
-A body for action
+The body ready for action
-A caring body
+The caring body
-Injured body
+The injured body
-Recovering body
+The recovering body
-Dying body
+The dying body
-Newborn body
+The newborn body
 The travelling body
 The resting body
 The dancing body
 The sexy body
 The active body
+The racialised body
+The performing body
+The felt body
+The body that feels
+The unknowable body
+The knowable body
+The body at risk
+The messy body
+The body as it used to be
+The body as it will become
 The disabled body
 The resting body